-The Future of Humanity Institute is launching a new scholarship programme for DPhil students starting at the University of Oxford in the 2019-2020 academic year.
+FHI launches new scholarship programme for DPhil students starting at the University of Oxford.
 We will be awarding up to 8 scholarships for scholars whose research aims to answer crucial questions for improving the long-term prospects of humanity.
 Candidates will be considered from a range of disciplines, including computer science, economics, international relations, mathematics, philosophy, and public policy.
 Our goal is to choose the very best students and support them as they begin work on some of the greatest challenges the human race faces.

 The 2019-20 admissions cycle for graduate courses opens in September.
 Please check the University’s Application Guide for more information about applying to Oxford.